aha-project/aha-project.github.io/index.md

 If you invoke from the commandline, the following commandline arguments can be used:
  * --debug : print additional information to console while running
+ * --verbose : print additional information to console while running, but not as much as debug.
+Useful for troubleshooting issues with input files.
  * --single : use single lines between nodes with multiple connections
  * --bigfont : use 18pt font instead of the default 12pt font (good for demos)
  * scorefile=scorefile.csv : use the scorefile specified after the equals sign